An Afro-Cuban Jazz Infusion: The Top Ten Music Festivals in Belgium

 Festivals of Flanders and Wallonia

 The Flanders Festival is a collection of cultural events that take place annually between June and December.
 Comprised of over 550 concerts, the festival takes place in more than 80 cities and towns around Belgium including Antwerp, Bruges and Brussels.
-Included in the array of cultural events are emerging and reputable classical artists, small theatre productions and musical and artistic performances.
+Included in the array of cultural events are emerging and reputable classical artists, small theater productions and musical and artistic performances.
 The concert is also accompanied by an educational focus through its offering lectures and interviews.
-The Festival of Wallonia presents a similar programme of cultural activities and events but travels exclusively around the southern parts of Belgium.
+The Festival of Wallonia presents a similar program of cultural activities and events but travels exclusively around the southern parts of Belgium.

 In 1959 American GI survivor Joe Napoli travelled to the Ardennes and immediately became attached to its thick forests and lush countryside.
 Here, the American set up Comblain-la-Tour Jazz festival and its prolific history has since seen names like John Coltrane and Nina Simone grace the stage.
-This long running festival promotes jazz and blues in all different forms whilst harbouring an international yet intimate feel.
+This long running festival promotes jazz and blues in all different forms whilst harboring an international yet intimate feel.
 Comblain-la-Tour has delivered once again with its 2013 line up set to include Esperanza Spalding and Marcus Miller.